notaustens/MDT-Configuration-Guide/README.md

  `D:\Drivers\Windows 10 x64\Hewlett-Packard\HP EliteBook 8560w`

+# Step 4: Add Applications to the Deployment Share

-# Step 4: Create the Deployment Task Sequence #
+# Step 5: Create the Deployment Task Sequence #

 This section will show you how to create the task sequence used to deploy your production Windows 10  image.